Rainbow-Dreamer/sf2_loader/README.md

 ## Introduction
 This sf2 loader is heavily combined with [musicpy](https://github.com/Rainbow-Dreamer/musicpy), which is one of my most popular project, focusing on music programming and music analysis and composition.
 If you have already learned how to use musicpy to build notes, chords and pieces, you can straightly pass them to the sf2 loader and let it play what you write.
 Besides of playing music with the loaded soundfonts files, I also write an audio renderer in the sf2 loader, which could render the audio from the loaded soundfont files with the input musicpy data structures and output as audio files, you can choose the output format, such as wav, mp3, ogg, and output file names, sample width, frame rate, channels and so on.
 In fact, this project borns with my attempt at making muscipy's sampler module being able to load soundfont files to play and export audio files.

-If you are not familiar with musicpy data structures and is not willing to learn it in recent times, you can also straightly using midi files as input to the sf2 loader, and export the rendered audio files using the loaded soundfont files.
-However, I still recommend you to learn about musicpy, even not to consider music programming and analysis, it could also be very useful for midi files editing and reconstructing.
+If you are not familiar with musicpy data structures and is not willing to learn it in recent times, you can also straightly using MIDI files as input to the sf2 loader, and export the rendered audio files using the loaded soundfont files.
+However, I still recommend you to learn about musicpy, even not to consider music programming and analysis, it could also be very useful for MIDI files editing and reconstructing.

 This sf2 loader is compatible with both 32-bit and 64-bit python versions, for python >= 3.6, so be sure your installed python version match the requirements for this package to use.